 { "connections": { "duckdb": { "is": "duckdb", "databasePath": "data/app.duckdb", "workingDirectory": {"config": "rootDirectory"}, "securityPolicy": "sandboxed" } } }

-Policies set a floor, not a ceiling. allowedDirectories and tempDirectory can be set explicitly to customize the sandbox.
-Other policy-controlled settings accept matching values but reject weaker ones — connection creation fails closed. setupSQL, additionalExtensions, motherDuckToken, and remote databasePath are incompatible with any restricted policy; to use them, keep securityPolicy at "none" and configure DuckDB directly.
-Policies do not set resource limits — configure threads, memoryLimit, timeouts, and host quotas separately.
+Policies set a floor, not a ceiling. allowedDirectories and tempDirectory can be set explicitly.
+Other policy-controlled settings accept matching values but reject weaker ones — connection creation fails closed. setupSQL, additionalExtensions, motherDuckToken, and remote databasePath are incompatible with any restricted policy.
+Policies do not set resource limits — configure threads, memoryLimit, and timeouts separately.

 bigquery — Google BigQuery